 Say you’ve left Japan, and now have teaching job in UAE.
 In UAE there’s no income tax.
 So, say you earned the same income of $50,000, and another $10,000 in trust.
 At the end of the tax year, you still owe $13,200 in U.S. taxes.
 This time you wouldn’t even have to recalculate—your allowable FTC would be $11,000 and you can use that $9,500 carryover credit to lower your U.S. tax obligation to $3,700.

 Not fond of heavy math or computation worksheets?
-Upload your tax documents to H&R Block’s online tax portal and let our Tax Advisors do the work for you.
+It may be best for you to file with a Tax Advisor and let them do the hard work for you.

 Form 1116 vs Form 2555